oracle/node-oracledb/INSTALL.md

 [nodejs.org](http://nodejs.org/download/).
 Make sure the option to add the Node and npm directories to the path is selected.

-Node-oracledb 0.4 will not build with Node.js 0.12.
+This node-oracledb release currently works only with Node.js 0.10.

 ### 6.3 Install the free Oracle Instant Client ZIPs

-Skip this step if you already have Oracle Database or full Oracle client on your machine.
+Skip this step if you already have Oracle Database or the full Oracle client on your machine.

 Download the free 'Basic' and 'SDK' ZIP files from [Oracle Technology Network](http://www.oracle.com/technetwork/topics/winx64soft-089540.html).